Atlantic Health Strategies

 Iowa Behavioral Health Licensure: What Operators Should Know Before Filing — What Iowa HHS Actually Requires

-For behavioral health licensure in Iowa, the agency you are dealing with is the Iowa Department of Health and Human Services, specifically the Behavioral Health, Disability, and Aging Services division.
-If you are operating residential SUD treatment, you are also accountable to SAMHSA expectations under 42 CFR Part 2, and if you take any federal funding through SAPT block grant flows, that scrutiny tightens.
+If you operate residential SUD treatment, you are also accountable to SAMHSA expectations under 42 CFR Part 2.
+Take any federal funding through SAPT (now SUPTRS) block grant flows and the scrutiny tightens.

 What We See Across 25-Plus Licensure Projects